- 12 Sep 2025

 Nested Grouping | Nested Grouping is a Self Help feature that enables you to create sub-groups within groups inside Self Help. |

-New Content Notification | New Content Notification is a Self Help feature that helps you notify your end-users whenever any new content is created and added in the default section of the Self Help. |
+New Content Notification | New Content Notification is a Self Help feature that enables you to notify your end users whenever any new content is created and added to the default section of Self Help. |

 Nudge | The Task List Nudge feature enables you to prompt your users to complete the Task List that you have compiled for them.
-Using the Task List Nudge, you can set conditions for the Task List to open automatically when the users visit your page.
+Using the Task List Nudge, set conditions for the Task List to open automatically when users visit your page.
 The primary intent is to remind users about their pending tasks and boost completion rates. |

 P